ssoemoe/py-data-compressor/README.md

+(WORK IN PROGRESS: NEEDS TO CLEAR IDE FILES AND STUFF)
 # Data Compression Algorithms
 ##### Purpose: To practice lossless data compression algorithms (encodings) and to be more familiar with Python